webtwic/webtwic.github.io/README.md

 The uncompiled Jekyll build for webtwic.

 Webtwic is a community for coding and tech tweaks where beginners and experts can learn.
-We love code, the web, tech and creative design. :heart: :smile:
+We love code, the web, tech and creative design.

 + You might need to install [Jekyll] (http://jekyllrb.com) to view this site on your local machine :neutral_face:.